The Toy Story area

-My favorite area of the park by far was the Toy Story part.
+My favorite area of the Walt Disney Studios was the Toy Story part by far.
 I’m a sucker for goofy photos and there were so many cute spots for pictures in that tiny little section of the park.
 I also loved the way the fences were styled like K’nex.
 I wished that the weather had been better the morning we spent there because if it hadn’t been raining, I could’ve wandered through this area for hours.
 I’m now even more excited to see the Toy Story area that is currently under construction at Hollywood Studios in Disney World.

 My favorite ride in the Toy Story area was the RC Racer.
 I’m a roller coaster junkie and love the stomach-flipping feeling that you get from big drops.
 Even though this ride is pretty small, it was quite a bit of fun and delivered plenty of that feeling.
 For those who are nervous about coasters, the sensation was more along the lines of a pirate ship swing ride than an actual coaster.

 We did the Backlot Tour next and it was great to see the familiar Catastrophe Canyon since it’s no longer at WDW’s Hollywood Studios.
 The tour itself was a little weird though.
 There was a video with two narrators – one speaking French and one speaking English – but they were conversing with each other in their own languages so half of the dialogue was in French and half was in English.
 It made it impossible to understand unless you knew both languages.
 It would’ve been much better to just go with a French voiceover and have English subtitles on the bottom of the screen instead.